Neoteroi/BlackSheep-Docs/docs/versions/migrating-to-v2.md

 For more information on the above, read [_Using the default router and other routers_](/blacksheep/routing/#using-the-default-router-and-other-routers).

 All modules inside `routes` and `controllers` packages are imported automatically in v2.
-Automatic import works relatively to where a BlackSheep application is instantiated.
+Automatic import works relative to where a BlackSheep application is instantiated.
 In the structure described below, the modules in `app.controllers` and `app.routes` namespace are imported automatically when an application is instantiated inside `app.main`.